Robert Stewart, Duke of Albany: Conflict with England

-First regency (1388-1390)
+First regency

 Robert's eldest brother, John, Earl of Carrick, faced a political crisis in the aftermath of the Battle of Otterburn.
 The death of his prominent ally, James, Earl of Douglas, was coupled by a severe injury he had suffered when he was kicked by a horse, probably in the summer of 1388.
 During his regency, the Earl of Carrick had also faced criticism over his governance of northern Scotland.
-Robert, having now gained legal rights to Tantallon Castle, took advantage of his brother's political difficulties to seize power in Scotland during the last months of 1388.
+Robert took advantage of his brother's political difficulties to seize power in Scotland during the last months of 1388.
 Robert's decision to support the claim of Archibald the Grim, an illegitimate son of Sir James Douglas, to the earldom of Douglas was crucial to his success.
 Robert's brother supported the unsuccessful claim of Malcolm Drummond, his brother-in-law, to the earldom.
 By November 1388, Archibald and his allies had gained the upper hand in the legal struggle over the Douglas inheritance, indicating the general ascendancy of Robert over his brother at this time.

-Robert's rise to eclipse his eldest brother culminated on 1 December 1388, when he was appointed as Guardian of Scotland by the Scottish parliament, replacing John, Earl of Carrick, in this office.
+Robert's rise to eclipse his eldest brother culminated on 1 December 1388, when the Scottish parliament appointed him as Guardian of Scotland, replacing John, Earl of Carrick, in this office.
 Robert's assumption of the regency in 1388 confirmed the effective abdication of his father, Robert II, who remained king only in name.
-Robert's appointment as guardian was justified by his eldest brother's physical infirmity, along with the fact that his nephew, David, was still underage.
+Robert's appointment as guardian was justified by his brother's physical infirmity, along with the fact that his nephew, David, was still underage.
 Parliament forced Robert to accept various conditions at the beginning of his regency, including a statute that John, Earl of Carrick, could reclaim power if he was proven to have recovered his health.
 Despite these limitations, the events of December 1388 marked the beginning of Robert's political dominance of Scotland.

-Although he had already been granted legal control of Tantallon Castle, Robert was unable to gain actual access to the castle until after he had become guardian.
+Robert sought control of Tantallon Castle after becoming guardian.
 In January 1389, Robert reached an agreement with Margaret, Countess of Angus, who had lived in the castle for over a decade as the mistress of William, Earl of Douglas, that recognized her continued residency there while securing his own access to the castle.
 Robert moved quickly after his assumption of power to support his ally, Archibald the Grim, in the latter's claims to the earldom of Douglas.
 Malcolm Drummond, the other claimant to the earldom, attempted to gain Robert's favour early in 1389, but was forced to flee to England later that year.
 Archibald the Grim was recognized as Earl of Douglas in April 1389, confirming his political alliance with Robert.